dharo/CarND-LaneLines-P1/README.md

 This consists of A FEW STEPS:
 1. Grayscale:

-![alt text][gray]
+![gray]

     Taking colors out of the image to begin filtering out the data needed to identify objects of interest -- in this case lane lines.

 2. Gaussian Blur:
+![blur]

     Blurring the image is required to filter out any noise from less prominent edges in the image.

 3. Canny Algorithm:
+![canny]

+    Grayscaled image is put through a Canny algorithm to identify edges in an image.

-4. Focus on region of interest
+4. Focus on region of interest:
+![roi]

+    Focus on region of interest.
+We know that lane lines are located on a specigic region on the image.
+We remove all else in order to find the lines that make up the lane.

 5. Hough and annotating original image
+![hough] ![result]

+    Hough algorithm takes the Canny and region reduced image to locate lines.
+Finally lines are identified and average points are calculated to draw the lines on the original image

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...